syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/accumulation-chart/EJ2_ASP.MVC/tool-tip.md

 ## Customization

 The [`Fill`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.AccumulationChartTooltipSettings.html#Syncfusion_EJ2_Charts_AccumulationChartTooltipSettings_Fill) and [`Border`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.AccumulationChartTooltipSettings.html#Syncfusion_EJ2_Charts_AccumulationChartTooltipSettings_Border) properties are used to customize the background color and border of the tooltip respectively.
 The [`TextStyle`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.AccumulationChartTooltipSettings.html#Syncfusion_EJ2_Charts_AccumulationChartTooltipSettings_TextStyle) property in the tooltip is used to customize the font of the tooltip text.
+The [`highlightColor`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.AccumulationChart.html#Syncfusion_EJ2_Charts_AccumulationChart_HighlightColor) property can be used to change the color of the data point when hovering.

 {% if page.publishingplatform == "aspnet-core" %}